cooperwalbrun/terraform-manager/README.md

 * Due to the rate-limiting restrictions imposed by the Terraform API, this module does not support execution in a multi-threaded fashion (the rate limit is enforced by blocking on the current thread until requests can be sent safely)
-* `terraform-helper` is only tested against Python 3.6, 3.7, 3.8, and 3.9, so these are the only officially-supported Python distributions
+* `terraform-manager` is only tested against Python 3.6, 3.7, 3.8, 3.9, and 3.10 so these are the
+  only officially-supported Python distributions

 ## Installation